kobotoolbox/docs/source/getting_started_xlsform.md

 ## Replacing a form with an XLSForm file

-You can replace an existing form in formbuilder with an XLSForm (for example, after having edited the form in Excel).
+You can replace an existing form with a new version using an XLSForm (for example, after having edited the form in Excel).
 To do this while you are on the Project List view:

 1. Hover your mouse over the name of the project.
 2. Click the **<i class="k-icon k-icon-more"></i> More** icon.